manuel-aguiar/42_webserv/Webserv/ServerConfig/_Integration/DNSLookup/README.md

 	Function divided into 4 stages:

 	1. Do the DNS lookup for all the listeners in all server blocks
-		a) as we go, we build a set of unique addrinfo structs
+		a) as we go, we build a set of unique addrinfo structs and
 		b) we build a map of ALL listeners to their UNIQUE counterpart (the first that resolved to that addrinfo) (since two exact same addrinfo structs imply the same BindAddress, hence localhost being equal 127.0.0.1, same address)
 	2. Create a vector (uniqueBind) of BindAddress structs, one for each unique addrinfo struct